Moodle API

 Go to

-in the sidebarSelect the
+Settingsin the sidebarSelect the

-panel and then click onmoodleAPI
+RPCpanel and then click onmoodleAPIEnter the following:

 rpc.moodleAPI.apiKey – your API key from the Moodle admin